A Guide to How Each Synology NAS Perform in Plex Media Server

 What is Software Transcoding on a Synology Plex Media Server?

-When media lives on your Synology NAS, often the device a that you are playing back your plex media (Smart TV, iPhone, Laptop, iPod) onto cannot support the media file type, the resolution or audio codec.
+When media lives on your Synology NAS, sometimes the device a that you are playing back your plex media (Smart TV, iPhone, Laptop, iPod) onto cannot support the media file type (eg file format such as HEVC or audio formats like FLAC), the resolution or codec.
 In this case, the Plex Media Server on your Synology NAS will try to change the file to a more suitable version, on the fly, to ensure you can enjoy your media in the best way.
 This is known as transcoding and though the Plex application is actioning this with the software, the actual work is being done by the Synology NAS CPU.
 Software transcoding takes a heavy toll on the CPU and you will need a relatively powerful processor in order to support this feature.
 Typically the CPU will need to be:

 - In Intel or AMD Based Based CPU that is 64bit (x86) in Architecture